LSM Storage Engine

 The Block Cache significantly improves read performance by keeping "hot" data block in memory, reducing the need for expensive disk reads.
 This is particularly beneficial in read-heavy workloads, where the same data is accessed repeatedly.
 A high Block Cache hit rate is often a key indicator of good read performance, as more data is served from memory rather than disk.

-When using EBS as the storage medium for Disk Cache, EBS bandwidth can easily become a bottleneck.
+When using EBS as the storage medium for Persistent Cache, EBS bandwidth can easily become a bottleneck.
 For example, AWS gp3 EBS provides a default 125MB/s of free bandwidth, which may be insufficient in high concurrency or high throughput scenarios, leading to performance bottlenecks.
-Therefore, if you need to enable Disk Cache, we recommend using instance store (local NVMe SSD).
+Therefore, if you need to enable Persistent Cache, we recommend using instance store (local NVMe SSD).

 Reading from S3